bellantn/pw-course/tests/lesson-3/key-takeaways.md

 # KEY TAKEAWAYS
 ## Git
 ### Undo actions
-- `git commit --amend`: edit the commit message with text editor
+- `git commit --amend`: edit the most recent commit and its message with text editor
 - `git commit --amend -m "message"`: edit the commit message without needing an editor, the new message `"message"` replaces the previous commit message immediately
 - `git restore --staged <file>` : unstage a file from Staging Area to Working Directory
 - `git reset HEAD~1` : undo the last commit from Local Repository to Working Directory